-- 72. WFP will partner with other United Nations entities including the United Nations Children's Fund (UNICEF), the Food and Agriculture Organization of the United Nations (FAO), the International Fund for Agricultural Development (IFAD), the International Organization for Migration (IOM) and the United Nations Development Programme (UNDP); international financial institutions; and the private sector in the areas of social protection, food security and nutrition and conflict transformation.
+- 73. WFP will partner with other United Nations entities including the United Nations Children's Fund (UNICEF), the Food and Agriculture Organization of the United Nations (FAO), the International Fund for Agricultural Development (IFAD), the International Organization for Migration (IOM) and the United Nations Development Programme (UNDP); international financial institutions including the Asian Development Bank and the World Bank; and the private sector in the areas of social protection, food security and nutrition and conflict transformation.
 This work is in line with the partnership strategy of the UNSDCF, which will facilitate inter-agency initiatives.
-WFP will collaborate on strengthening the national school feeding programme with government entities, such as the Bureau of Learners Support Services-School Health Division of the Department of Education, the departments responsible for social welfare and development, finance and agriculture, and other school feeding champions. - 73.
+WFP will collaborate on strengthening the national school feeding programme with government entities, such as the Bureau of Learners Support Services-School Health Division of the Department of Education, the departments responsible for social welfare and development, finance and agriculture, and other school feeding champions. - 74.
 WFP will promote South-South technical cooperation initiatives with member states of the Association of Southeast Asian Nations and other countries.
-WFP will support the Government in its engagement in the School Meals Coalition's peer-to-peer initiative within the region and in sharing and learning from good practices on school feeding.
+WFP will support the Government in its engagement in the School Meals Coalition's peer-to-peer initiative within the region and in mutual sharing and learning from good practices on school feeding.

-- 74. Achievement of this outcome is based on the following assumptions: - Increased resource outlay by the Government for social protection, particularly for school feeding; - > continued national policy commitments to food security and nutrition; and - > a transfer of resources to local governments for the capacity strengthening needed.
+- 75. Achievement of this outcome is based on the following assumptions: - Increased resource outlay by the Government for social protection, particularly for school feeding; - continued national policy commitments to food security and nutrition; and - a transfer of resources to local governments for the capacity strengthening needed.